learn-co-curriculum/spring-mod-1-dto/README.md

 calls and processes back and forth to the server by batching up multiple parameters in a single call.

+As we may recall from the "What is Spring MVC?" lesson, Spring uses a `DispatcherServlet` to process user requests in HTTP.
+The `DispatcherServlet` helps orchestrate and communicate data from one server to a client (or another server).
+There are multiple processes that occur to transfer data to and from.
+Using DTOs to carry the data makes it easy to pass multiple attributes in one structure when these processes, or instances of an executing program, are being run.

 Consider the following class:

 ```java